-As udder health and hygiene metrics for bedded packs did not differ compared to tiestall and freestall herds included in the current study, we feel that bedded pack systems can be considered a viable loose-housing option for the winter in the Northeast.
+As udder health and udder hygiene metrics for bedded packs did not differ compared to tiestall and freestall herds included in the current study, we feel that bedded pack systems can be considered a viable loose-housing option for organic herds during the non-grazing season in the Northeast.
 These systems have a number of advantages for producers considering updating their facilities, including a smaller initial investment when compared to a new freestall or tiestall barn (Barberg et al., 2007a, Janni et al., 2007, Black et al., 2013), although the cost year-over-year for bedding is substantial (Shane et al., 2010).
 From the perspective of animal welfare, bedded packs provide a housing option that does not restrict animal movement, which is an issue of growing concern for both producers and the general public (Barkema et al., 2015).
 Additionally, bedded packs are designed for cow comfort (Barberg et al., 2007b, Bewley et al., 2012), and prevalence of lameness, foot, and leg injuries in these systems has been found to be less than tiestall and freestall barns (Barberg et al., 2007b, Lobeck et al., 2011, Burgstaller et al., 2016).
 The relationship between decreased milk production and lameness is well documented (Warnick et al., 2001, Green et al., 2002), leading to an additional incentive for producers to minimize lameness in their herd.
 Lastly, manure management and environmental stewardship is a top concern for both dairy producers and the general public (Holly et al., 2018).
 Anecdotally, the five bedded pack producers enrolled in the study were pleased with their systems of manure management, viewing their used bedding material and manure as a valuable soil amendment and an integral part of their nutrient management plan.
 Bedded pack systems decrease the amount of liquid manure waste when compared to conventional barns, and the used bedding with manure is more easily composted before use as a soil amendment.
 As composted bedded pack material is drier before it is spread on fields, it poses less of a risk for run-off into waterways, increases soil infiltration of nutrients, and creates flexibility around timing of manure application to fields (Rushmann).
 With no obvious disadvantages for udder health or hygiene when properly managed on farms with excellent milking hygiene practices already in place, bedded packs may be an especially good housing option for small, pasture-based farms in the Northeast both now and in the future.

 Conclusion

 The current study is to the authors’ knowledge the first direct comparison of milk quality and udder hygiene on bedded pack farms to both tiestall and freestall herds of similar size and management styles, for a population of entirely small to midsize organic dairy farms.
 It is also the first to describe udder health and hygiene on bedded packs in the Northeast US, which is significant as the performance of these systems can be greatly influenced by climatic factors.
-Bedded pack systems did not differ significantly in their milk quality, udder health, or hygiene measures when compared to the more commonly used winter housing systems for organic cows in Vermont.
-Bedded packs can therefore be considered as a viable option for pasture-based herds looking for a more affordable loose-housing system.
+Bedded pack systems did not differ significantly in their milk quality, udder health, udder hygiene measures, or milk production, as compared to the more commonly used indoor housing systems (freestall or tiestall) for organic cows in Vermont.
+Bedded packs can therefore be considered as a viable option for pasture-based herds looking for a loose-housing system.

 Acknowledgements